tomjaguarpaw/H2/posts/git-survival-guide.markdown

 ## Things I don't do

+* <a name="no-staging-area"></a>
+  I never use the staging area.
+It is a piece of mutable state and I'd rather remove it from my mental model.
+You do not need to touch the staging area if you use `git commit --patch`.

+* I never use `.gitignore`.
+You don't need it if you use `git commit --patch`.

 * I almost never `git merge`.
 If I want to do a fast forward "merge" (which is not really a merge at all) then I do